 And this weapon, the Word of God, is alive … powerful!
 (He 4:12) To be effective it must be an extension of our hearts and minds, interconnected with us (De 6:6-9) … it’s Christ Himself in us (Jn 1:14); both spirit and life.
 (Jn 6:63)

 So how do we wield this supernatural sword?
-Get it into the Spirit’s hands, interconnect with it?
+How do we get it into the Spirit’s hands and interconnect with Him in using it?
+After all, it’s primarily His sword.